ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 .. meta::
-  :description: Using NHWC Batchnorm on PyTorch
+  :description: Using NHWC Batch Normalization on PyTorch
-  :keywords: MIOpen, ROCm, API, documentation, NHWC Batchnorm, PyTorch
+  :keywords: MIOpen, ROCm, API, documentation, NHWC Batch Normalization, PyTorch

 ************************************************************************************************
-Using NHWC Batchnorm on PyTorch
+Using NHWC Batch Normalization with PyTorch
 ************************************************************************************************

-This topic explains how to use NHWC Batchnorm for MIOpen operations in PyTorch.
+This topic explains how to use NHWC Batch Normalization for MIOpen operations in PyTorch.
 NHWC is a deep-learning memory format that has certain performance advantages over traditional memory formats.